Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/Station.md

 Station[2].Position		:= 500;
 Station[3].Position		:= 750;
 ```
 Stations must also be added to the Mediator object.
-By default, this is handled in the MAIN.Initialize ACTION.
+By default, this is handled automatically.

 ```javascript
 // Example implementation